bingmp/idbview/README.md

 #### Introduction

-**idbview** is a respiratory disease database that integrates Rshiny-based data analysis and visualization tools.
+**Idbview** a database and interactive platform for respiratory-associated disease.

 #### Architecture